Journal or Book Title

 American Society of Agricultural and Biological Engineers

 Kaleita, Amy L.; Heitman, Joshua L.; and Logsdon, Sally D., "Field Calibration of the Theta Probe for Des Moines Lobe Soils" (2005).
 Agricultural and Biosystems Engineering Publications.
-Paper 289.
+289.